-During the last 15 years, quite a few emerging devices have explored as potential candidates for neuromorphic computing.
+During the last 15 years, quite a few emerging devices have been explored as potential candidates for neuromorphic computing.
 Emerging memory devices capable of non-volatile storage of analog values along with extreme density advantages are highly desirable to be used as programmable weights or synapses.
-Our brain is essentially operates as in-memory computing paradigm which enables it to be highly parallel circumventing the von Neumann bottleneck inherent in conventional digital computers.
-Building large scale neuromorphic system using traditional CMOS is inefficient since it takes roughly 10 transistors for a synapse and even more for building a neuron with rudimentary functionality.
-Given our brain has ~$10^{11}$ neurons and ~$10^{14-15}$ synapses, building a brain like consuming machine with CMOS transistors will be equivalent to making millions of state-of-the-art chips for emulating a single brain.
-Hence, scientists have been exploring emerging devices with tiny form factor and energy consumption that has intrinsic property suitable for emulating synaptic and neuronal functionality for building large scale brain inspired machined on chip.
-Comprehenvie reviews on emerging devices for such applications can be found elsewere \cite{zhu2020comprehensive}, \cite{islam2019device}, \cite{ielmini2019emerging}, \cite{wang2020resistive}.
-Here, as an illustrative example, we discuss memristors which have garnered a lot of attention in this domain during last 15 years since its first experimental demonstration in 2008 \cite{strukov2008missing}.
+Our brain essentially operates as in-memory computing paradigm which enables it to be highly parallel circumventing the von Neumann bottleneck inherent in conventional digital computers.
+Building large scale neuromorphic systems using traditional CMOS is inefficient since it takes roughly ten transistors for a synapse and even more for building a neuron with rudimentary functionality.
+Given our brain has ~$10^{11}$ neurons and ~$10^{14-15}$ synapses, building a brain-like consuming machine with CMOS transistors will be equivalent to making millions of state-of-the-art chips for emulating a single brain.
+Hence, scientists have been exploring emerging devices with tiny form factors and energy consumption that has intrinsic properties suitable for emulating synaptic and neuronal functionality for building large scale brain inspired machined on chip.
+Comprehensive reviews on emerging devices for such applications can be found elsewere \cite{zhu2020comprehensive, islam2019device, ielmini2019emerging, wang2020resistive}.
+Here, as an illustrative example, we discuss memristors, which have garnered a lot of attention in this domain during last 15 years since the first experimental demonstration in 2008 \cite{strukov2008missing}.